-A function may be delayed when it's called for the first time or after it's updated, as the service sets up the execution context and performs its initial loading.
+A function may be delayed when called for the first time or after an update, because the service sets up the execution context and initializes the function.
 For subsequent function calls, the service tries to reuse the execution context.
-This ensures better performance for subsequent calls, as there's no need to perform the entire startup process again or reinitialize the dependencies.
+This ensures better performance for subsequent calls, as there is no need to perform the entire startup process again or reinstall the dependencies.

 Reusing the execution context

-Once a function is executed, the context is kept pending in anticipation for the function to be called again.
+Once a function is executed, the context is kept pending for the function to be called again.
 This means that:

 Any declarations in the function code (outside the handler code) remain initialized, providing additional optimization when the function is called again.

 For example, if the function establishes a database connection, the original connection is used in subsequent calls instead of reconnecting.
-You can add logic to your code that will check whether a connection exists before a new one is created.
+You can add logic to your code that will check whether a connection exists before creating a new one.

 Each execution context provides 512 MB of additional disk space in the

 /tmpfolder.
 The directory contents remain in the execution context providing a temporary cache that can be used for multiple calls.
 You can add extra code to check if the cache contains any data that you saved.